IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 While The input field is usually quickly ignored in favour of usefulness of the model to person; inputs fields have developed over past few year.
 For my project I considered 4 different fields which felt are counterparts of the real world implementations.

-First was created with mindset that each
+First was created with mindset that each element show help user perform one single task, thus sep